snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 =============================

-These hybrid tests can be useful when it's difficult to mock up all the objects needed for testing, e.g., Dakota Model, Variables, Interface, Responses, yet want finer-grained control over results verification than with regression tests (below).
+These hybrid tests can be useful when it's difficult to mock up all the objects needed for testing, e.g., Dakota Model, Variables, Interface, Responses, and yet finer-grained control over results verification is desired compared with that of regression tests.
+One way to view these types of unit tests are those that construct most of a complete Dakota study as a mock and which then do fine grained testing of selected functionality from the instantiated objects.
+In brief, these tests:

-- Registered as unit tests
+- Are registered as unit tests

-- Operate at the level of constructing a Dakota Environment from an input file and running a whole study
+- Operate at the level of constructing a Dakota Environment from an input file and running a whole study to populate needed class data

-- Test criteria are more fine-grained and controllable
+- Test criteria that are more fine-grained and controllable than regression tests

-- Key Example: Authoring unit tests for a Dakota input-file driven example (see below and :file:`src/unit_test/opt_tpl_rol_test_textbook.cpp`.
+An illustrative example is described next and in :file:`src/unit_test/opt_tpl_rol_test_textbook.cpp`.

-This section provides a walkthrough for developers who wish to add a performance-based unit test that includes an end-to-end Dakota analysis.
+The following provides a walkthrough for developers who wish to add a Test-driven System unit test that includes an end-to-end Dakota analysis.
 The procedure relies on setting up a problem description database using a Dakota input string and subsequently executing the environment.
-The last step involves extracting the quantities of interest (results) and testing an assertion for pass/fail labeling of the test.
+The last step involves extracting the quantities of interest (results) to be tested using unit test macros.

 Test environment definition
 ---------------------------

-The developer defines a testing environment by providing a problem description database using a Dakota input string, e.g.
+The developer defines a testing environment by constructing a problem description database from a Dakota input string, e.g.

 .. code-block::